 The Aberdeenshire Mega – I was beginning to wonder if this post would ever get there

-We did consider trying to pretend not to be geocachers, but just as we were doing so, my car was spotted by HHHP20, who happened to be walking past us, and that put a stop to any pretence.
-Still, the guy let us go up to the top, and when we got there, we found a parking space that was pretty much as close to the castle as we could ever have got.
+We considered pretending not to be geocachers, but just at the crucial moment, HHHP20 spotted my car.
+He was walking past just at that moment, and that ended any pretence.
+Still, the guy let us go up to the top, and when we got there, we found a parking space that was pretty much as close to the castle as we could ever get.
 Gardner parking-karma strikes again.

 The event was being held at Crathes Castle, which I’m sure is a place I’ve been to before (a long time ago, in a galaxy far, far away).
 When we parked up, the whole place was blessed with bright sunshine, so we decided to go have a good mooch around the event site to see what, and who, we could find.